DSpace/RestContract/claimedtasks.md

 ## POST Method
 To create a claimedtask, i.e. to clam a poooltask.
-The pooltask must be supplied as URI in the request body using the text/uri-list content-type If succeed a 201 code will be returned and the new claimedtask and the pooltask will removed.
+The pooltask must be supplied as URI in the request body using the text/uri-list content-type If successful a 201 code will be returned along with the new claimedtask.
+The pooltask will also be removed.

 Return codes:
 201 Created - if the operation succeed